-Nine parish volunteers work together in teams of three to offer "Help with Homework" every Tuesday evening from 5:00 p.m. to 6:30 p.m. at North Village, a subsidized housing development on North Main Street in Webster.
+Several parish volunteers work together in teams of three to offer "Help with Homework" every Tuesday evening from 5:00 p.m. to 6:30 p.m. at North Village, a subsidized housing development on North Main Street in Webster.
 Children in grades Kindergarten to six are invited to come to the North Village Community Room and receive assistance with reading and their homework assignments.
-The children are also given a hot dinner cooked by our Pastor!
+The children are also provided with a light dinner.
 The program runs through the school year and follows the school calendar.

-Each Christmas, in concert with the chapter of St. Vincent de Paul at Sacred Heart Roman Catholic Church in Webster, we provide toys and clothing to families in need.
+Each Christmas, in concert with the chapter of St. Vincent de Paul at Sacred Heart Roman Catholic Church in Webster, we provide toys and clothing to about 35 families in need.

 Our international outreach efforts take us to the continent of Africa, and the countries of Kenya and South Sudan.
 In Kenya we have established sister relationships with two churches: PCEA Bethel Church in Naromoru, and St. Mark’s Karuangi Church.
 In addition to weekly prayer, our parish has sent funds, children’s books, school supplies and clothing to the people of these two churches in an effort to help meet some of their basic needs.
 In the new republic of South Sudan, we have established a ministry with the Episcopal Diocese of Aweil, and the Rt.
 Rev. Abraham Nhial, their Bishop.
 We continue to raise money to help support the lives of the people in this war-ravaged part of the world.
 We have also sent school supplies to the children there.